Dedenwrg/CKBoost/docs/recipes/README.md

 - **Mixed Rewards**: Multiple output cells of different types per recipient

 ### Escrow Mechanism
-- All non-CKB rewards are held in escrow by campaign lock script
+- All non-CKB rewards are held in escrow by funding lock script
 - Escrow ensures rewards are available when quests are completed
 - Escrow cells can be batched for efficient distribution
 - Unused escrow assets can be returned to quest creators